|

 public void setDefaultCommand(Command cmd)

-for this Item
+Command for this Item.

-If the Item
+If the Item previously had a

-default Command
+default Command, that Command

 is no longer the default, but it

-remains present on the Item
+remains present on the Item.

 passed becomes the default Command

-.
-If the Command
+for this Item.
+If the Command object

 passed is not currently present

-, it is added as if Item.addCommand(javax.microedition.lcdui.Command)
+on this Item, it is added as if Item.addCommand(javax.microedition.lcdui.Command)

 had been called

-before it is made the default Command
+before it is made the default Command.

-is passed, the Item
+If null is passed, the Item is set to

-have no default Command
+have no default Command.

-, if any, remains present
+The previous default Command, if any, remains present

-on the Item
+on the Item.

 It is illegal to call this method if this Item

-is contained within an Alert
+is contained within an Alert.

-if there is to
+Command, or null if there is to

 be no default command

-- if this Item
+IllegalStateException - if this Item is contained

-public void notifyStateChanged()
+within an Alertpublic void notifyStateChanged()

-containing Form
+Item's containing Form to notify

-the Item's
+the Item's ItemStateListener.

 The application calls this method to inform the

-listener on the Item
+listener on the Item that the Item's

 state has been changed in